MaenoRyuko/AndroidAdvancePush/readme.md

 ## Preparation for Hands-on
 ### Preparation of mBaaS

-* Login to [mBaaS](https://mbaas.nifcloud.com) to create the App
+* Login to [mBaaS](https://console.mbaas.nifcloud.com/) to create the App
-* On the App creation screen, enter the App name and click "Create new"
+* On the App creation screen, enter the App name and click "+ New App"
 * If the App is created successfully, the "application key" and "client key" (API key) of the new App will be displayed.
 Make a note of them by copy and paste as we will use them later.